 Judy & Punch

 Director: Mirrah Foulkes

 Australia, 2019, 105 mins

 Distributor: Madman Films

-Judy & Punch is the opening night film for the Brisbane International Film Festival, October 3–13, 2019.
+This review of Judy & Punch was published to coincide with it's opening night film slot for the Brisbane International Film Festival, October 3–13, 2019.